 Investigators are responsible for:

 - Timely, accurate and complete adverse event reporting as described in this guidance.

-- Conducting causality assessment and follow-up of all local study related adverse events and other safety-related information (such as sponsor or DSMB updates, or holds on study activities due to safety concerns).
+- Conducting causality assessment and follow-up of all local study-related adverse events and other safety-related information (such as sponsor or DSMB/DMC/DSC updates, or study holds due to safety concerns).

 - Providing the IRB with a progress report at continuing review as outlined in the eIRB continuing review smart form.
 The progress report should include a summarization of the investigator’s overall assessment of any adverse events and any other new information that has become available in order for the IRB to determine if the risk/benefit ratio has changed.
-The investigator’s assessment may be a statement that expected adverse events have not occurred at a greater frequency or severity than previously anticipated; and/or a report from a monitoring entity such as a Data Safety Monitoring Board (DSMB), Data Safety Committee (DSC), the research sponsor, or coordinating center.
+The investigator’s assessment may be a statement that expected adverse events have not occurred at a greater frequency or severity than previously anticipated; and/or a report from a monitoring entity such as a DSMB/DMC/DSC, the research sponsor, or coordinating center.

 Adhering to IRB reporting requirements will be monitored as part of the IRB’s routine administrative monitoring activities.
 Findings of non-compliance will be handled in accordance with the UT Southwestern IRB policy on regulatory non-compliance.